GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * apiKey: BaseAPI key for access without requiring basic authentication.
 Refer  https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html#security-api-create-api-key-request.

 The template has the following optional parameters:
+* elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint.
+Overrides ApiKey option if specified.
+* elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint.
+Overrides ApiKey option if specified.
 * dataset: The type of logs sent via Pub/Sub for which we have out of the box dashboard.
 Known log types values are `audit`, `vpcflow`, and `firewall`.
 If no known log type is detected, we default to `pubsub` type.
 * namespace: An arbitrary grouping, such as an environment (dev, prod, or qa), a team, or a strategic business unit.
 Default is `default`
 * batchSize: Batch size in number of documents.
 Default: 1000